Donny Osmond Just Googled Himself And The Results Are Hilarious

 Donny Osmond and his sister Marie Osmond are headliners of their own Las Vegas show at the Flamingo Hotel.
 They have had a run there that has lasted for 11 years and has been one of the most successful in a town known for its superstar performers.

-The twosome is winding down their appearance at the hotel to focus on other projects including new music from Osmond and his sister Marie’s new gig as one of the hosts of The Talk on CBS.
+The twosome is winding down their appearance at the hotel to focus on other projects, including new music from Osmond and his sister Marie’s new gig as one of the hosts of The Talk on CBS.
 She will join Eve, Carrie Ann Inaba, Sharon Osbourne, and Sheryl Underwood at the table for Season 10 of the series in September, with two months in her schedule where she will have to travel back and forth between gigs for her and her brother’s final shows in Las Vegas.

 Osmond has appeared as a guest co-host in over 40 episodes of The Talk over the past nine seasons.
 She will replace host and show producer Sara Gilbert, who has been pulling double duty on that series and as producer and star of The Conners.
 Gilbert is departing the show after Season 9.